ga-wdi-lessons/mongoose-intro/readme.md

 >Docs with schemas of their own which are elements of a parents document array,  contain all the same features as normal documents.

->The only difference is that embedded documents are not saved individually, they are saved whenever their top-level parent document is saved.
+>The only difference is that embedded documents will not be saved individually, they are saved whenever their top-level parent document is saved.

 ```js
 var ProjectSchema = new Schema({